2007 Temple of Awwam bombing: Investigation

-On 3 July, Yemeni president Ali Abdullah Saleh said during a press conference that the government had received information pointing towards an AQY attack four days prior to the bombing, but did not know what was the exact target.
-Foreign and national interests, such as oil facilities, underwent additional security procedures, but not tourist sites.
-He announced a 15 million riyal ($75,500) reward for information on the perpetrators.
+Yemeni president Ali Abdullah Saleh held a press conference discussing the bombing on 3 July.
+He told reporters that security forces had received information pointing towards an al-Qaeda attack four days prior to the bombing but did not know what was the exact target.
+Foreign and national interests underwent additional security procedures, but not tourist sites.
+He claimed the investigation had so far determined that the bomber was a non-Yemeni Arab national and that security forces were prepared to hunt down the perpetrators.
+He announced a 15 million rial ($82,000 USD) reward for information leading to their killing or capture.